SystemsApproach/sdn/onos.rst

 %s <fig-flowobj>`.
-For simplicity, the example focuses on the selector (match) specified by a Filtering objective, where the key is to express the fact that you want to select a particular input port, MAC address, VLAN tag, and IP address combintation, without regard for the exact sequence of pipeline tables that implement that combination.
+For simplicity, the example focuses on the selector (match) specified by a Filtering objective, where the key is to express the fact that you want to select a particular input port, MAC address, VLAN tag, and IP address combination, without regard for the exact sequence of pipeline tables that implement that combination.

 .. _fig-flowobj: